awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/blank-trace.png)

-The Lambda runtime includes the AWS SDK for JavaScript in Node\.js in the execution environment\.
 You can include the X\-Ray SDK and other libraries in your function's deployment package, or deploy them separately in a Lambda layer\.
+For Node\.js, Ruby, and Python, the Lambda runtime includes the AWS SDK in the execution environment\.

-## Dependency Management with Layers<a name="samples-blank-dependencies"></a>
+## Dependency management with layers<a name="samples-blank-dependencies"></a>

-You can install Node\.js libraries locally and include them in the deployment package that you upload to Lambda, but this has its drawbacks\.
+You can install libraries locally and include them in the deployment package that you upload to Lambda, but this has its drawbacks\.
 Larger file sizes cause increased deployment times and can prevent you from testing changes to your function code in the Lambda console\.
 To keep the deployment package small and avoid uploading dependencies that haven't changed, the sample app creates a [Lambda layer](configuration-layers.md) and associates it with the function\.

 **Example [blank/template\.yml](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/sample-apps/blank/template.yml) – Dependency layer**